C624-PS010/nusatawan-api/README.md

 Assign value to all the necessary variable to environment variable, look at the reference in `.env.dev`

 `PORT`
 `DATABASE_URL`
 `JWT_SECRET`
 `JWT_ADMIN_SECRET`
 `SUPABASE_PROJECT_URL`
 `SUPABASE_ANON_KEY`

 ### Database and Storage Setup

 This project uses MySQL as a database, make sure that your MySQL service has been running.

-We also uses supabase for clous storage, you have to also make sure to store all the necessary database and supabase environment variables first.
+We also uses supabase for storing images files, you have to also make sure to store all the necessary database and supabase environment variables first.

 After storing all the necessary database and the supabase information, do the migration and seeding using Prisma.